-Rubbo Salt of the Earth started as a holiday gift idea when Donald wanted to share his love of flavorful food infused with health-giving properties with our friends and family.
-He remembered the herbs and spices from his childhood, the ones his father taught him to cook with (we've written the story of how Donald's father taught him to cook in "My Father's Magic Rock Soup"), and he brought to life creating food with the love that he learned from his father, with this Salt.
-He shares this love, and superb flavorings, with you through Rubbo Salt of the Earth.
+Rubbo Salt started as a holiday gift idea when Donald wanted to share his love of flavorful food infused with health-giving properties with our friends and family.
+He remembered the herbs and spices from his childhood, the ones his father taught him to cook with (we've written the story of how Donald's father taught him to cook in "My Father's Miraculous Rock Soup"), and he brought to life creating food with the love that he learned from his father, with this Salt.
+He shares this love, and superb flavorings, with you through Rubbo Salt.

 We blend Fleur de Sel de Guérande with nine organic herbs and spices, which have been chosen by Donald for their exquisite flavor profile and profound health benefits.

 Using the age-old Rock Soup story, Don Sr. brought to vivid life his joy in preparing food with love for his family.

 (Rock Soup is a timeless folk story of generosity and cooperation in the midst of scarcity.)

 Donald's father was proudly half-Italian and half-Irish.
 He was a great story-teller, and confident in his talent (he’d say to anyone in earshot that he had the gift of gab.)
 His stories always inspired Donald and stirred his imagination, his words somehow triggered all of Donald's senses.
 Don Sr. was also a gifted cook and as he spoke, Donald recalls that he could actually hear pleasing sounds, smell delightful scents, taste sublime flavors and see bright, colorful images.